TheArtificial/theartificial.nl/source/blog/2018/02-02-connection-flows.html.md

 ## Identifying patterns

+TODO: Continue the extended metaphor into this section.

 As we animated these Things connection flows, we saw patterns emerging.
 We know twenty products are a short list, but it is a start and we imagine the more connection flows we create, the more patterns we will find.
 What was satisfying to learn was that we could already identify certain connection patterns based on the type of the thing.

+TODO: Write this section

 **When pairing and connection happen at the same time** (gif of UE mini boom, Bose Sound Link II, Spire Stone, Fitbit Flex 2)